Music Library Doctor

 How Music Library Doctor does it

 1. 1 Install Music Library Doctor and point it at your music folders.
-External drives, network volumes, and your three DJ apps are detected automatically.
+External drives and your DJ apps are detected automatically — or pick Folder Library mode if you don't use DJ software at all.

-5. 5 MLD re-points every Rekordbox, Serato, and VirtualDJ playlist to the surviving copy *before* moving the losers — so no playlist ever ends up broken.
-Losing copies go to macOS Trash or Windows Recycle Bin; everything is reversible until you empty them.
+5. 5 Move the group's duplicates to Trash.
+MLD re-points every Rekordbox, Serato, and VirtualDJ playlist reference to the kept copy *first*, then sends the losers to macOS Trash or Windows Recycle Bin — reversible until you empty it.
+When it's done, a one-screen summary shows what you removed, the space reclaimed, and which playlists were re-pointed.

 Supported today